 See a list of moving violations eligible for this program here.

 The city attorney operates a deferral program under the following general guidelines.
-Eligibility is determined by the city attorney on a case-by-case basis:
+Eligibility is determined by the city attorney on a case-by-case basis.
+The ordinance deferral program operates under the following guidelines:

-- No OWI or DWI arrest in the last 5 years and disposition date cannot be less than two years old
+- No OWI or DWI arrest in the last five years, or disposition date less than two years old.

-- Speeding not more than 25 mph over the posted speed limit
+- Speeding not more than 25 mph over posted speed limit.

-- Not commit any violations for a period of 12 months.
-If you successfully complete the program, the city attorney will dismiss your case and you will not be assessed points on your driving record.
-If you do commit another violation during the twelve-month deferral period, judgment will be entered against you and the court may impose additional fines and costs.
+Under the Deferral Program, you agree to pay a deferral fee and court costs of $252.50 total, and not commit any violations for 12 months.
+If successful, the Court will dismiss your case and points will not be assessed on your driving record.
+If another violation is committed during the 12-month deferral period, judgment will be entered against you, and the Court may impose fines and costs

 To be considered for the deferral program, please fill out and submit a Deferral Program Application.